fedora-infra/fedocal/doc/usage.rst

  http://<url to fedocal>/list/<calendar name>/<year>/<month>/<day>/

-From fedocal 0.4.0, a green line provides a visual indication of the meetings which are in the past vs the meetings in the future.
+Since fedocal 0.4.0, a green line provides a visual indication of the meetings which are in the past vs the meetings in the future.
 If there are meetings planned on that day, they will appear with a salmonish background between a red line delimiting meeting of the day from meetings from the past and the green